 If there is anything that I have learned, it is that the world owes you nothing.
-You need to work hard because no one is going to give me anything.
-I understand that no one is just going to hand me my ideal life just because my name is Sophia and I want it really really bad.
+You need to work hard because no one is going to give you anything.
+Understand that no one is just going to hand you your ideal life just because you’re you and you want it really really bad.
 You have to work hard at it and hard work will pay off if you do it right (read my blog here).
-Understand that with every hardship I have, it is up to me to navigate my way through life and to work your way out of it (see my blog here).
-AND when you choose to work your OWN way out of it.
-I understand that I can never complain about the hand that I have been dealt or what people are not doing for me, because it is not their job to do anything for me.
+Understand that with every hardship it is up to you to navigate through life and to work your way out of it (see my blog here).
+AND when you choose to work your OWN way out of something that is hard it actually makes YOU a better person.
+Understand that you can’t complain about what people are not doing for you because it is not their job to do anything for you.

-I have cut off friends for thinking that it was my responsibility as their friends to give them money for their rent or their bills.
+I have to cut off friends for thinking that it was my responsibility as their friend to give them money for their rent or their bills.
 And all of what I just said is what the entitled mentality is.
 Now do not get me wrong, I do believe that we should help people, but my help comes to those who are open and willing to help themselves.
 I have never asked a friend to pay my bills.
 I never saw their friendship as a condition of providing for me.
 I do not go around asking people to borrow money or to give me a handout.
 And if I need a favor and they are unwilling to do it, I can never get mad at them for that.
 It is not their responsibility to do anything for me!
 Just like it is no one responsibility to do anything for you.
 And understand that if any chooses to do something for you, they are doing it because they want to; not because they have to.
 And you should be thankful and appreciative for what they did for you.

 In the counseling field we have something called resilience.